 Nearest Town: Perth City Centre

-There is currently no access to Elcho Castle due to repairs.
+Elcho Castle is closed between 01 October and March 31.
 Please check the Historic Environment Scotland website for updates.

 A castle with immense beauty on the banks of the River Tay, Elcho Castle is a complete 16th century fortified mansion.